How energy optimisation can help your business practice good grid citizenship

 By reframing our mindset to that of a ‘citizen’ rather than ‘consumer’, we can start thinking of the electricity grid as something to be supported and shared, rather than simply taken from.

-By working alongside your supplier, you can take action with optimisation solutions and fit this new mindset into a holistic energy strategy.
+By working alongside your supplier, you can take action with flexibility optimisation solutions and fit this new mindset into a holistic energy strategy.

 1 https://www.neso.energy/news/britains-electricity-explained-2024-review